zxw3221/xpu-container-toolkit/tools/container/README.md

         /run/nvidia/toolkit
 ```

-Configure the `nvidia-container-runtime` as a docker runtime named `NAME`.
+Configure the `xpu-container-runtime` as a docker runtime named `NAME`.
 If the `--runtime-name` flag is not specified, this runtime would be called `nvidia`.
-A runtime named `nvidia-experimental` will also be configured using the `nvidia-container-runtime-experimental` OCI-compliant runtime shim.
+A runtime named `nvidia-experimental` will also be configured using the `xpu-container-runtime-experimental` OCI-compliant runtime shim.

 Since `--set-as-default` is enabled by default, the specified runtime name will also be set as the default docker runtime.
 This can be disabled by explicityly specifying `--set-as-default=false`.